fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 7. Attribution to a specific actor = hard.
 8. Attribution to a government/nation = way harder.
 Why?
     - Use front companies, proxies, or criminal affiliates
-    - Routinely use false flags
-    - Share tooling between different units or even with crimeware groups.
-    - Many groups rely on similar methods, making it tough to tell them apart.
-    - Builder leaks, shared frameworks, or recycled malware families can appear in multiple campaigns.
     - Naming a country can trigger diplomatic, legal, or military consequences.
     - Public reports are often toned down.
 That’s why you’ll often see phrasing like “likely linked to Chinese state interests” instead of direct blame.
 9. Know when to stop.
 Usually, attribution ends at the actor-level (e.g., APT29), and you should always state your confidence level.